DukeWilki/Work-Day-Scheduler/README.md

 # Work Day Scheduler
-This assignment was to create a random password adhering to user defined conditions.
+This assignment was to create a daily planner with one our blocks for the standard workday

 ## Contents
 <p>
-The app is composed of ...
-index.html script.js style.css
+The app is composed of three files: index.html script.js style.css
 </p>